6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 Each meal includes protein, carbohydrates, fats, vitamins, and minerals.
 Not all dog food is created equal.
 Feed your Labrador puppy with age-appropriate foods specifically formulated for their breed size and growth stage.

-Consult with a veterinarian if you’re unsure which brand or type of food is best suited for your pup’s needs.
-And always provide plenty of fresh water.
+Consult with a veterinarian if you’re unsure which brand or type of food is best for your pup’s needs.
+Always provide plenty of fresh water.

 Hydration is essential in maintaining healthy body functions!
 Finally, avoid giving table scraps or human food treats as they often contain ingredients that aren’t suitable for dogs’ digestive systems.